perfah/Rustland-old/README.md

 Inspired feature-wise by [dynamic window managers](https://en.wikipedia.org/wiki/Dynamic_window_manager) like [i3](https://i3wm.org/) and [bspwm](https://github.com/baskerville/bspwm), this project is aiming for the the same category.
 Unlike them however, Rustland is technically a **[Wayland](https://wayland.freedesktop.org/) compositor** rather than a traditional x11 window manager.

  The intention is to create a future-proof window manager carrying some of the more powerful features of older projects in the category.
-It will probably not be exactly like what you have seen before, but automatic window tiling, multiple workspaces and flexible customization are some of the goals.
+This project is probably not aiming for exactly what you have seen before, but automatic window tiling, multiple workspaces and flexible customization are some of the goals.

   Rustland is **still in the alpha stages so it probably won't fit your needs just yet**.